 Without anyone pressing the market, you can’t have the right conviction to either go long or short.

 So when you are analyzing your cryptocurrency with either RSI or MACD, try to include volume with your signals for a stronger reading.

 The best way to read crypto charts is through several time frames.

 The biggest mistake new crypto traders make is to focus only on a one-time frame.

 For example, a trader might be interested to trade the 3min chart or the 15 min chart.

 This doesn’t mean that you should only focus on this time frame to understand the market.

-The market is being trade on all the time frames, so in order for you to get a good picture of the market, you need to analyze several charts.
+The market is being traded on all the time frames, so for you to get a good picture of the market, you need to analyze several charts.

 I would recommend that you start with the biggest time frame.